 Before I get into the specifics of how to explain a program you should first know what customers are looking for.
 These are three things that customers of your site are looking to learn before they commit to joining your program.

-Your customers are going to evaluate your program based on what’s in it for them, not based on the benefit it provides you (unfortunately).
-Your customers want to know what all their points will get them (what is the reward).
-Be sure to make it easy for them to understand to increase their desire to join.
+Your customers are going to evaluate your program based on what’s in it for them, not based on the benefit it provides you.
+Ultimately, they are more interested in the rewards that can be earned and how difficult they are to achieve.
+Make it easy for them to understand to increase their desire to join.